mxyang42/mxyang42.github.io/README.md

-# learningdiffgeo.github.io
+# diffgeofall16
-Notes for the Differential Geometry Learning Seminar in Fall 2016
+Notes for the Differential Geometry Student Seminar in Fall 2016 at University of Waterloo